deleterium/SmartC/README.md

 Find [here](https://deleterium.github.io/SmartC/CHANGELOG) major upgrades between releases.

 ## Support
 Did you like the project?
 Consider be owner of one SmartC NFT keyword.
-More information on my [personal page](https://deleterium.info/NFT/).
-Donations are received on my address on signum: S-DKVF-VE8K-KUXB-DELET.
+The smart contract is online at S-NFT2-6MA4-KLA2-DNM8T.
+More information on  [NFTv2 website](https://deleterium.info/NFTv2/).
+My address: S-DKVF-VE8K-KUXB-DELET.

 ## Social media
 Join [SmartC Compiler](https://discord.gg/pQHnBRYE5c) server in Discord to stay tuned for news or ask questions.